Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/09/mocking-nhjump-in-your-unit-tests.md

     .Will(Return.Value(myMockValue));
 ```

-And as you often get an IValue back from the repository, you’ll need to mock it like this:
+And as you often get an IValue back from the repository, you'll need to mock it like this:

 ```csharp
 Stub.On(myMockValue).GetProperty("Value").Will(Return.Value(myDomainObject));
 ```

-If you have some tips and tricks that make this even easier, please shout and I’ll update the examples.
+If you have some tips and tricks that make this even easier, please shout and I'll update the examples.